 Cyclists who ride with a camera can provide irrefutable video evidence of criminal near miss incidents: specifically assault and reckless driving.
 Yet there have been cases where law enforcement, specifically the California Highway Patrol (CHP), refused to charge drivers in criminal near miss incidents because the cyclist could not positively identify the driver in the video or in a photo line-up.

 Part of our mission is to identify and remove legal barriers to cycling safety by setting precedents that all cyclists can leverage to educate, and in some cases prosecute, egregiously aggressive drivers, before collisions occur.
 Cyclists’ video evidence contains a wealth of objective information documenting incidents as the basis for investigations that then lead to positive identifications.
-The Alameda County Assistant District Attorney who participated in our panel discussion confirmed that a positive driver identification is not required in cyclists’ video evidence.
+Alameda County Assistant District Attorney Paul Hora, who is in charge of the East County Hall of Justice in Dublin, confirmed during our Town Hall panel discussion that a positive driver identification is not required in cyclists’ video evidence.

-Our Town Halls are innovative because we have frank, respectful and public discussions about the legal barriers to cycling safety with law enforcement, district attorneys, drivers and cyclists, all in the same panel discussion along with audience participation.
+Our Town Halls are innovative, frank, respectful and public discussions about the legal barriers to cycling safety with law enforcement, district attorneys, drivers and cyclists, all in the same panel discussion, along with audience participation.
 The topic of having to positively identify the driver in cyclist video evidence arose during our 6/14/18 – Enforcing Laws For Cycling Safety – A Free and Innovative Town Hall.